NET-BYU/magic_mirror_demo/gesture_detection/README.md

 Our custom Raspberry Pi Hat uses this default schematic (TODO: Insert picture of hat).
 However, you can also simply use jumpers and a breadboard, then you can choose whichever pins are most convenient.

+For a graphical explanation of how everything connects, see "The breadboard jumper method" or "The custom Raspberry Pi Hat"

+### The breadboard jumper method
-For a graphical explanation, we use the same configuration as shown on the following raspberry pi project page:
+We use the same configuration as shown on the following raspberry pi project page:

 ![Proximity Sensor Schematic](images/wiring-uds.png)

 https://projects.raspberrypi.org/en/projects/physical-computing/13

-### The breadboard jumper method
-(TODO add later)

 ### The custom Raspberry Pi Hat
 (TODO finish later) You need a 3cmx7cm protoboard, a